 See the following article for a detailed explanation of this state, including some tests and potential fixes: Umbrella Roaming Client: Unprotected and Unencrypted.

-If there are no connectivity issues, but 'flapping' or state change was noticed by the user via the tray/menu bar icon, this can usually be attributed to one of the following two scenarios:
+If there are no connectivity issues, but 'flapping' or state change was noticed by the user through the tray/menu bar icon, this can usually be attributed to one of the following two scenarios:

 Currently, the Umbrella roaming client logs are not easily read as they are highly verbose, which allows for advanced troubleshooting.
 Umbrella collects the logs automatically when an issue is reported in a support ticket, which sometimes will require the end user running our Diagnostic tool manually—see below for information about the diagnostic tool.

-At this time, we don't recommend attempting to interpret the logs to troubleshoot.
-In the near future, we're hoping to provide two sets of logs—advanced logging for Support and developers, but also a set of less verbose logs so you can do your own troubleshooting.
+At this time, we do not recommend attempting to interpret the logs to troubleshoot.
+In the near future, we are hoping to provide two sets of logs—advanced logging for Support and developers, but also a set of less verbose logs so you can do your own troubleshooting.

-If you'd like to look at the Umbrella roaming client service logs, they're located here:
+If you would like to look at the Umbrella roaming client service logs, they are located here:

 - Windows—Open the following file with a text editor: